sandialabs/spack-manager/docs/developer_tutorial.md

 source $SPACK_MANAGER/start.sh
 ```

-Another convenience function you can add to your `bashrc` to help with this in the future is
+Another convenience feature you can add to your `bashrc` to help with this in the future is
 ```
-function spack-start(){
-source $SPACK_MANAGER/start.sh
+source $SPACK_MANAGER/scripts/useful_bash_functions.sh
-}
 ```
+This will give you access to several useful quick functions such as
+  1) `spack-start` to auto load spack for you
+  2) `quick-start` to auto load spack and activate an environment whose location you pass as the first argument`

 The steps up to this point have just served to activate spack in the active shell.
 Next we will setup a development environment.